Updated to reflect 2018 versions of Domo vs. Tableau

 - Enterprise (no limits, enterprise-grade controls)

-Domo offers a lower per-user cost up-front for most tiers, but they charge a hefty “platform fee” for professional and enterprise accounts.
-As is usually the case, your “best value” option will depend on your number of users and implementation plans.
+As is usually the case, your best value option will depend on your number of users and implementation plans.

 The ability to create custom dashboards is arguably one of the most important features in any business intelligence solution.
 Dashboards give you the ability to organize data sources, reports, and custom objects in a central location that (ideally) stays updated in real time.

 Tableau doesn’t disappoint here.
 Users can easily create interactive dashboards using custom filters and drag-and-drop functionality.
-Dashboards can be shared through Tableau Online or Server, or embedded into wikis, corporate portals, or web pages.
-Options include executive dashboards, operational dashboards, dashboard applications (e.g., a “home finder” web app), and ad-hoc dashboards.
+Dashboards can be shared internally through Tableau Online or Server or embedded into your own wikis, corporate portals, or web pages via API connection.
+Embedded Analytics does cost extra, but for those who consistently distribute BI data across their organization, it’s well worth the cost.
+Dashboard options are only limited by your creativity and the types of data you upload to Tableau.

-Some users have criticized the Tableau interface and dashboards for being a little on the bland side, but visual appeal should probably be less of a concern than functionality.
+Some users have criticized the Tableau interface and dashboards for being a little on the bland side, but the user interface has gone through a couple of updates lately that make their visualizations prettier without losing functionality.

-To give you a better idea, here’s an example of a customer dashboard:
+To give you a better idea, here’s an example of a dashboard that details customer data:

 Domo, at its core, is a cloud-based dashboarding tool.
-When they say their platform can serve as an “operating system for your business,” they mean it can provide insight and visibility into all of your data sources.
+When they say their platform “creates a truly digitally connected organization,” they mean it can provide insight and visibility into all of your data sources.
+Any sources that do not have a native connection can be accessed via API, Domo Workbench, or even a .CSV file upload.

 Reporting and Analytics Capabilities